-Boris Johnson yet to hand over 2020 Covid lockdown WhatsApp messages, government says
+Boris Johnson fails to hand over crucial WhatsApps

 Boris Johnson is yet to hand over any WhatsApp messages showing discussions he had during the 2020 Covid lockdowns, the government has said.

-The UK Covid-19 Inquiry wants to see messages and notebooks kept by the former prime minister to build a picture of how decisions were taken in government.
+The UK Covid-19 Inquiry wants to see WhatsApps messages and notebooks kept by the former prime minister to build a picture of how decisions were taken in government.

-But the former PM has only handed over a message archive dating to May 2021 or later, a witness statement published by the Cabinet Office on Thursday and sent to the inquiry says.
+But the former PM has only handed over a message archive dating to May 2021 or later, according to a witness statement published by the Cabinet Office on Thursday and sent to the inquiry.

 Mr Johnson is said to have the messages from before May 2021 on a different phone, which he no longer uses for security reasons.
 He was forced to change it when it emerged his number had been publicly available online for 15 years.